adminn3/VelyysUtilities/README.md

   "prefix": "prefix-gos-here(e.g: >, <, ?, //, -, etc.)",

   "owners": "name-or-id", // this can be used to identify the owner of the bot for example using eval command. ({prefix}eval client.config.owners)

-  "mutedRoleId": "fuck no. we have timeout.",

   "moderatorRoleId": "DONT FILL THIS OUT", //with this if any command has this like const { moderatorRoleId } = bla bla **Delete it!** its useless. any thing with moderatorRoleId Delete it!

-  "welcomeChannelId": "welcome channelid?",

-  "suggestionChannelId": "suggestid?",

   "token": "token-gos-here.",

   "mongo": "mongo-key-gos-here."